Organized Crime--Learn More

 "Organized Crime" by Michael D. Lyman and Dr. Gary W. Potter

-"Terror by Letter: The Black Hand in Chicago" by Prof. Robert Lombardo
+"Beyond the Mafia: The History of Organized Crime in Chicago" by Prof. Robert Lombardo